PhilipDaniels/gapix/NOTES.md

 ## The Database
 - https://www.reddit.com/r/rust/comments/1e8ld5d/my_take_on_databases_with_rust_seaorm_vs_diesel/
-- Put SQLLite db in known dir.
-Ability to use a "development" db.
 - Configuration table instead of command line parameters
 - Store entire GPX or FIT file in the db
 - Use sha256 for duplicate file detection
 - Segment type: Moving, Control, Climb, Descent, Segment, Ride
 - Segment end: lock to point within a radius of 50m
-- Tags: 200,300, Audax, DIY etc. Auto-generate and auto-copy based on previous rides.
 - Entities: Controls, Segments, Files, FileTypes
 - Should we store the individual points in a ride in a table? i.e. decompose the file?